Skip to main content

 1. Under IGEL OS App SDK, click Download.

-1. Download and read the legal terms document.
+1. Download and read the Terms of Use document.

-1. Confirm that you have read and accepted the legal terms, and download the manual and the software of the IGEL OS SDK.
+1. Confirm that you have read and accepted the legal terms, then download the SDK software as a Docker image and the accompanying Manual.

 1. Copy the downloaded Docker image file (igelpkg.tar) to your Linux machine and load the image into Docker: